simsam8/idd-solafune/report/report.md

 #### Why SegFormer?

-SegFormer was chosen for several reasons:

-- It strikes an excellent balance between accuracy and efficiency, making it suitable for satellite image segmentation where high resolution and scale variation are common.
+It strikes an excellent balance between accuracy and efficiency, making it suitable for satellite image segmentation where high resolution and scale variation are common.
-- The model is available in multiple sizes (B0-B5), allowing flexibility depending on hardware constraints.
+The model is available in multiple sizes (B0-B5), allowing flexibility depending on hardware constraints.
-- It has achieved strong results on benchmarks such as Cityscapes and ADE20K, indicating strong generalization across segmentation tasks.
+It has achieved strong results on benchmarks such as Cityscapes and ADE20K, indicating strong generalization across segmentation tasks.

 ### TransUNet